vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 * FTDI Cable 5V for programming
 * 12V 5A Power Supply for the board itself

+#### Dynamixel Servos

+The ArbotiX-M Robocontroller can directly control and power 3-pin TTL DYNAMIXEL servos like the ones listed below.

+* 300° / 10-BIT RESOLUTION SERVOS
+ 1. AX-12A
+ 2. AX-18A
+* 360 ° / 12-BIT RESOLUTION SERVOS
+ 1. MX-28T
+ 2. MX-64T
+ 3. MX-106T

+For more projects that incorporate these Dynamixels, click [here](https://learn.trossenrobotics.com/arbotix/arbotix-getting-started/38-toc/interbotix-robots.html).

+Also follow this [link](https://learn.trossenrobotics.com/arbotix/arbotix-getting-started/157-arbotix-m-dynamixel-buying-guide.html) for details on whether MX servos can be controlled or not.

+#### Programming

+RS-485 DYNAMIXEL servos like the RX and MX-R servos can be controlled from the ArbotiX-M, but require custom hardware and are not officially supported.
+The ArbotiX-M robocontroller is deisgned to communicate with TTL servos like the AX line of servos and the MX-T servos.
+On its own, the Arbotix-M can't control RS-485 servos like the RX/EX servos or the MX-R servos.

+To program the ArbotiX-M you will need an FTDI USB to Serial Converter.
+The Standard FTDI Cable is a standard FTDI programmer and will work perfectly for programming the ArbotiX-M.

+#### Power

+Run DYNAMIXEL servos at 11-12v.
+MX series servos can be run at up to 14.8v, but AX servos can not.

+12v SMPS(Switched Mode Power Supplies) cab be used with the ArbotiX-M. These supplies will plug directly into the ArbotiX-M via barrel connector.

+**To choose the power supply for your project, add up the stall current for all the servos in your chain.
+Your power supply should exceed this calculated current.**

+The MX-64 and MX-106 servos require additional hardware when working with an SMPS.
+The SMPS2DYNAMIXEL will help smooth the SMPS voltage.

 #### Links - Hardware and Software

 Follow these links: